[NO TITLE FOUND]

 What other Berklee courses interest you?

-I walked into a producers' class today, and I was fascinated by the way the teacher was giving them these records, and had to produce the entire record from scratch.
+I walked into a producers' class today, and I was fascinated by the way the teacher was giving them these records, and [the students] had to produce the entire record from scratch.
 Their ears would be tested from beginning to end.
 To me, that class had the pulse, because this is how the industry changes.
 Music changes every three weeks, and you've got to have that ear to be able to adapt to any sound.

 I was also highly impressed by the studio equipment, because I'm a studio buff.
 It was to the point where I started thinking it might be really cool if I mixed some of my next album at Berklee and give kids a shot at mixing it.
 How crazy would it be for a kid to be on a Wyclef album and get engineering credit?